mkirsche/TAG2020/presentation/guidelines.md

 ## In-Class Presentations

 Presentations should be 12-15 minutes in length, followed by about 3 minutes for questions.
-Groups will consist of 3 members, and each group must present on a different topic or problem.
+Groups will consist of 3 members, and each group in the same section must present on a different topic or problem.

 ## Timeline